Packet loss is one of the most important network performance metrics, but what is packet loss, what causes it and how do

 Packet loss refers to any packets of data that are lost or dropped in transit during travel across a computer network.

 Packet loss could be due to a failure or an inefficiency of a component that carries data across a network, such as a faulty router, a loose cable connection or a bad wifi signal.

 Packet loss can also be intentional, for instance when it is used to restrict throughput during VoIP calls or video streams so as to avoid time lags, particularly during times of high network congestion.
 This results in lower quality streams and calls which negatively affect user experience.
 To fix packet loss, you need to determine which parts of your network are contributing to the problem.

 - 3 Network monitoring tools for packet loss detection

 - 4 Determining the likelihood of packet loss

 - 5 Packet loss considerations

 - 6 Tools to detect and troubleshoot packet loss

 There are a variety of ways to fix packet loss.
-Below is a list of basic steps you can take that can be used to fix packet loss:
+Below is a list of basic steps you can take to fix packet loss:

 - Check physical network connections – Check to make sure that all cables and ports are properly connected and installed.